-My Ozarks is a collection of short, intimate portraits of real people, places and experiences in the Ozarks.
-Our goal is to increase interest in the Ozarks and help generate economic opportunities for artisans and entrepreneurs across the region, helping rural artists and innovators earn a living without leaving the communities they love.
+My Ozarks is a collection of short documentary films: intimate portraits of real people, places and experiences in the Ozarks.
+Our goal is to increase interest in the Ozarks and expand cultural and ecotourism to generate economic opportunities for artisans and entrepreneurs across the region.

 Episode 3: Bill

 The third episode in the My Ozarks documentary film series introduces Bill Moriarty, retired U.S. Marine and VFW Service officer who works to make sure those who have made sacrifices for our country are not forgotten.
 Learn how he reconstructed the story of a young man from the Ozarks who died in Vietnam over 50 years ago, and helped bring together those he left behind to honor his memory.

 After retiring from the U.S. Marine Corps, Lieutenant Colonel Bill Moriarty and his wife returned to the Ozarks, to the place where she grew up.
 Bill started his second career as a Veteran’s Service Officer by accident— a casual conversation with a Marine he bumped into at a fast food restaurant.
 The man needed help, so Bill decided to help him.
 Since that day 13 years ago, Bill has helped over 300 soldiers and their families in the Ozarks get access to Veteran’s Administration benefits and recognition for their service.